grafana/grafana/docs/sources/alerting/monitor/_index.md

 #### grafana_alerting_schedule_periodic_duration_seconds_bucket

 This metric is a histogram that shows you the time it takes to process an individual tick in the scheduler that evaluates alert rules.
-If the scheduler takes longer than 10 seconds to process a tick then pending evaluations will start to accumulate such that alert rules might later than expected.
+If the scheduler takes longer than 10 seconds to process a tick then pending evaluations start to accumulate such that alert rules might later than expected.

 #### grafana_alerting_schedule_query_alert_rules_duration_seconds_bucket

 This metric is a histogram that shows you how long it takes the scheduler to fetch the latest rules from the database.
-If this metric is elevated then so will `schedule_periodic_duration_seconds`.
+If this metric is elevated, `schedule_periodic_duration_seconds` is also evaluated.

 #### grafana_alerting_scheduler_behind_seconds

 This metric is a gauge that shows you the number of seconds that the scheduler is behind where it should be.
-This number will increase if `schedule_periodic_duration_seconds` is longer than 10 seconds, and decrease when it is less than 10 seconds.
+This number increases if `schedule_periodic_duration_seconds` is longer than 10 seconds, and decrease when it is less than 10 seconds.
 The smallest possible value of this metric is 0.

 #### grafana_alerting_notification_latency_seconds_bucket